jameslafferty/Term-Menu-Order/readme.txt

 3. 'menu_order' available when editing a term.

 == Changelog ==
+= 0.1.2 =
+* Attached plugin init to 'init' action hook instead of 'after_theme_setup' to catch custom taxonomies added by theme.

 = 0.1 =
 * First release.

 == Upgrade Notice ==
+= 0.1.2 =
+* Bug fix for custom taxonomies added in the theme.

 = 0.1 =
 * First release.